Indiana Supreme Court

 While settlement conference facilitation duties are likely too much to ask of any one person to perform on a daily basis, spreading these duties among several facilitators and scheduling multiple settlement conferences in one day can help alleviate this burden.

 Senior judges are also a valuable, often under-utilized resource for facilitating settlement conferences.
-There are currently 92 former judges certified as senior judges in Indiana.
+There are currently 104 former judges certified as senior judges in Indiana.
 Because of their wealth of experience, senior judges who have taken part in the "Back Home in Indiana" program are ideal candidates for facilitating settlement conferences.
-A senior judge who is not being compensated under the Senior Judge statute would be permitted to serve as facilitator and be paid for this service by STAD (at a rate of $75 per every conference conducted).
+A senior judge who is not being compensated under the Senior Judge statute would be permitted to serve as facilitator and be paid for this service by the Office of Court Services (at a rate of $75 per every conference conducted).
 However, this senior judge would not receive “credit” toward the required 30 days or be paid under the Senior Judge statute.
 If a senior judge serves as a settlement conference facilitator as part of his or her senior judge service to a court, such service would count against the total number of days awarded to the trial court.
-Hendricks and Steuben are two counties choosing to utilize a senior judge to facilitate settlement conferences under this program.

 After you have determined which conference model you’d like to implement, and begun seeking out staff for this project, download and customize the forms you’ll need:

 This Notice is sent out to all individual borrowers in mortgage foreclosure actions (using the addressed, stamped envelope provided pursuant to the above Order).
-It informs the borrower of his or her right to a settlement conference and includes a tear-off “Request for Settlement Conference” to be remitted to the Court.
+It informs the borrower of his or her right to a settlement conference and provides specific information on how the borrower can request a settlement conference.

-This Order is issued after the borrower remits the “Request for Settlement Conference” and indicates that s/he would like to request a settlement conference.
-It requires the lender to initiate a telephone call to the borrower and Logistical Coordinator on a certain date/time to discuss and schedule the settlement conference.
+This Order is issued after the borrower indicates that s/he would like to request a settlement conference.
+It requires the lender to initiate a telephone call to the borrower and facilitator on a certain date/time to discuss and schedule the settlement conference.